CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 1. Run `git commit -m "add storing-water-for-a-rainy-day section"` to make a commit.
 1. Now `git status` shows that we are ahead of `origin/main` by 3 commits.

 You have now made two new commits.
-Close this issue and move on to the next one.

 </details>